meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

-As explained in [Canton Coin Implementation](#canton-coin-implementation), the CC implementation of this CIP will come with two limitations: a shorter tolerable submission delay and no generic support for wallets to display holding fees.
+As explained in [Canton Coin Implementation](#canton-coin-implementation), the CC implementation of this CIP will come with two limitations: a shorter submission delay and no generic support for wallets to display holding fees.

 There are two reasons for the shorter submission delay: